CogSciUOS/DeepLearningToolbox/doc/development.md

 ## Synchronous and asynchronous invocation

+Traditional programs are based on synchronous processing, that is, all operations are executed in the same time line.
+Invoking a function synchronously, means that execution in the main program is paused while the function is executed and then continued once it is finished.
+Function invocation blocks the main program.
+In contrast, in asynchronous processing there are multiple timelines and function invocation will not pause execution in the main program but rather execute the function code in some other timeline.

 A central difference between synchronous and asynchronous computation is, that the first can usually be realized in a stateless fashion, returning the result via the function call stack to the caller.
-In a synchronous computation, the result has to be stored in order to be accessible to the initiator the computation (and maybe other interested parties).
+In a synchronous computation, the result has to be stored in order to be accessible to the initiator of the computation (and maybe other interested parties).

-In the toolbox we account for this by separating the computation and the asynchronous invocation into different classes.
+In the Deep Learning Toolbox, we account for this by separating the computation and the asynchronous invocation into different classes.
 The asynchronous invocation class will hold a reference to a computation class.
 Upon invocation, it will use that class for computation and store the result in a local attribute and notify observers once the computation is complete.
 The invocation may be synchronous (in library mode) or asynchronous (in GUI mode).

  * Principle: all asynchronous methods should also be callable in a synchronously (blocking)